The information provided below intends to answer any questions veterinary practices might have about becoming a Training Practice (TP).

 The staff who will be teaching your student should have a high level of skill in small animal or equine care and possess sufficient maturity to be able to coach and support a junior member of the practice staff.
 Normally, training should be led by a registered veterinary nurse in order to maintain the correct focus on learning nursing skills.

 You will need to ensure that either a registered (home practising) veterinary surgeon or registered veterinary nurse is available to assess your student's progress and provide regular feedback.
-Any veterinary surgeon or RVN who wishes to work as a clinical coach should contact the centre.
-The centre can then provide a programme of training to ensure that you are equipped with the skills and knowhow to take on the role.
+Clinical coaches (as they are called) are offered ongoing support and training by the approved centre.

 How much time will it take up?